munich-quantum-toolkit/qmap/docs/na_hybrid.md

 ### Load a hybrid NA architecture

 The hybrid mapper expects an architecture specification in JSON.
-This repository ships several ready-to-use examples
+This repository ships several ready-to-use examples.

 ```{code-cell} ipython3